alexlees/vue-tabbar/README.md

 # vue-tabbar

-> A vue tabbar component for mobile.
+> A vue tabbar component for mobile.Based on Vue-router.

 ## Build Setup